pod909/rics-app-builder-challenge/Readme.md

 As well as the application the build should produce automated testing that confirms that each of the acceptance criteria has been delivered.

-The application and testing should be locally be deployable as a self contained Docker container.
+The application and testing should be locally deployable as a self contained Docker container.